cassidoo/generate-stripe-coupons/README.md

 ### Deleting your mistakes

 We all make mistakes sometimes.
-If you run the `generate_coupons.py` script and you realize, "oh wait, I def should not have done that" (not that I am speaking from experience or anything), you can run `python delete_coupons.py` with your Stripe API key and it's like it never happened.
+If you run the `generate_coupons.py` script and you realize, "oh wait, I def should not have done that" (not that I am speaking from experience or anything), you can run `python delete_coupons.py` with your Stripe API key _and_ the `coupons.csv` file and it'll be like it never happened.